razamehar/telco-customer-churn-prediction/README.md

 # Telco Customer Churn Prediction

-This repository contains an end-to-end **MLOps project** built as a final assignment for the [MLOps Zoomcamp](https://github.com/DataTalksClub/mlops-zoomcamp) organized by **DataTalksClub** (site: https://datatalks.club/) and taught by **Alexey Grigorev**.

-The project focuses on predicting customer churn for a telecom company using ML pipelines, data versioning, experiment tracking, and model deployment via FastAPI.
+This repository contains an end-to-end **MLOps project** that focuses on predicting customer churn for a telecom company using ML pipelines, data versioning, experiment tracking, and model deployment via FastAPI.

 ## Features